omer3kale/SichrPlace/docs/docs__MIGRATION_COMPLETE.md

 ## 🎉 CONCLUSION

-The **SichrPlace77 MongoDB to Supabase migration is COMPLETE and SUCCESSFUL!**
+The **sichrplace MongoDB to Supabase migration is COMPLETE and SUCCESSFUL!**

 ✅ **All core business functionality** has been migrated
 ✅ **Modern service architecture** implemented